 Growing families and young professionals alike are drawn to these neighborhoods’ walkable streets, historic rowhouses, and community events.
 The vibrant nightlife is an added draw – there’s no shortage of bars, galleries, and restaurants in the area.

-North of Massachusetts Avenue (NoMa)
+Living in North of Massachusetts Avenue (NoMa)

 This rapidly growing urban center is filled with office high-rises and retail hotspots.
 Located north of the U.S. Capitol and Union Station, NoMa has a daytime population of about 44,000, while permanent residents total up to 18,000.